ocean-ai-data-challenges/dc2-forecasting-global-ocean-dynamics/docs/source/content/metrics.md

 ## Aggregation and leaderboard

-Scores are computed for each initialisation date, then aggregated (mean ± standard deviation) over the entire 2024–2025 period.
+Scores are computed for each initialization date, then aggregated (mean ± standard deviation) over the entire 2024–2025 period.
 The leaderboard publishes:

 - a global score per metric and per variable;